FACE TIME

 To enhance acoustics, Blancpain inserted a patented gold membrane inside the bezel, acting like the soundboard of a string instrument, ensuring clarity and resonance without needing extra volume.

-The hand-finishing is museum-grade, and traditional hand-finishing including anglage (135 inward angles), perlage, mirror polishing, diamond milling and straight graining, are all executed by hand in Blancpain’s finishing workshop in Le Brassus.
+The hand finishing is museum-grade; traditional finishings including anglage (135 inward angles), perlage, mirror polishing, diamond milling and straight graining are all executed by hand in Blancpain’s finishing workshop in Le Brassus.

-Blancpain did not stop there: the Grande Double Sonnerie also incorporates a flying tourbillon, updated with a silicon balance spring and a higher 4 Hz frequency for better timekeeping.
+Blancpain did not stop there: the Grande Double Sonnerie also incorporates a flying tourbillon, updated with a silicon balance spring and a higher 4-hertz frequency for better timekeeping.

 This watch has a fully integrated retrograde perpetual calendar, redesigned so that nothing blocks the view of the chiming mechanism.
 The patented under-lug correctors were also redesigned to allow easy fingertip adjustment without tools.

-Blancpain’s patented under-lug correctors for the retrograde perpetual calendar are redesigned to allow easy fingertip adjustment without tools.
+Blancpain’s patented under-lug correctors for the retrograde perpetual calendar have been redesigned to allow easy fingertip adjustment without tools.
 PHOTO: BLANCPAIN

-Made for wearing Another of Hayek’s brief to his team was that the Grande Double Sonnerie must be a timepiece which the owner will want to put on his wrist and not just display or keep in his or her safe.
+Another of Hayek’s brief to his team was that the Grande Double Sonnerie must be a timepiece which the owner would want to put on their wrist, and not just display or keep in their safe.

 Romain (left) and Yoann are the two master watchmakers tasked with assembling the Grande Double Sonnerie.
 PHOTO: BLANCPAIN

 Only two pieces will be made each year.
-Each is assembled start to finish by a single master watchmaker, who also signs the gold plaque affixed to the movement
+Each is assembled from start to finish by a single master watchmaker, who also signs the gold plaque affixed to the movement.

 The Grande Double Sonnerie can also be custom-made according to the wishes of its owner, ensuring absolute exclusivity.